ansibleguy/infra_wireguard/README.md

           Address: '10.100.0.2/30'
 ```

-The host-keys will be saved in the roles 'files' directory.

-You might want to use 'ansible-vault' to encrypt those:
+You might want to use 'ansible-vault' to encrypt the host-key files:
 ```bash
 ansible-vault encrypt roles/ansibleguy.infra_wireguard/files/keys/some_file.key
 ```